A wonderful place for spiritual and creative energies is the Niños prayer group (yeah, "neenyos," you got it). We've been meeting

 Pretexts for Writing

 , now updated in its second edition.
-Tom also leads worship, writes fiction, teaches
+Tom is a gifted worship leader and teaches English at APU.

 is one of our newer Niños and has